-The Board of Directors held three formal meetings during 2018, and one meeting to date in 2019.
+The Board of Directors held three formal meetings during 2020, and one meeting to date in 2021.
 The independent directors also met informally with the CEO during the year.
-All of the directors attended all applicable meetings during their respective incumbencies, with one exception.
-Dr. Beeson was unable to attend the May 2018 Annual Stockholders' Meeting and concomitant board meeting.
-The independent outside directors also met without executive management four times during 2018, and once to date in 2019.
+All of the directors attended all applicable meetings during their respective incumbencies.
+The independent outside directors also met without executive management four times during 2020, and once to date in 2021.

 The Company has Executive, Audit, Governance and Nominating and Compensation and Benefits Committees.
 The current members of the Company's committees are identified in the preceding Security Ownership table.
-In May 2014, the Board of Directors revised and readopted its standing committee charters.
-The written committee charters, composition, schedule of meetings and attendance are available for public review at www.utahmed.com/governance.htm.
+The written committee charters, composition, schedule of meetings and attendance are available for public review at www.utahmed.com/corporate-governance.html.

-During 2018 and to-date in 2019, the Executive Committee has held at least one informal meeting per month.
+During 2020 and to-date in 2021, the Executive Committee has held at least one informal meeting per month.
 Any formal actions taken on of behalf of the Board of Directors by the Executive Committee were subsequently presented to the full board for ratification.

-The Audit Committee formally met four times during 2018 and once to date in 2019 to review the quarterly financial reports, periodic independent accounting reviews and financial and internal control audits by UTMD's independent audit firms.
+The Audit Committee formally met four times during 2020 and once to date in 2021 to review the quarterly financial reports, periodic independent accounting reviews and financial and internal control audits by UTMD's independent audit firms.
 The Audit Committee selects the Company's independent accountants, approves the scope of audit and related fees and reviews financial reports, audit results, internal accounting procedures, internal controls and other programs to comply with applicable requirements relating to financial accountability.
-The Audit Committee Chairman on behalf of the Audit Committee reviewed and selected independent auditors for the UK, Ireland, Canada and Australia subsidiaries' financial audits and tax returns.
+The Audit Committee Chairman on behalf of the Audit Committee reviewed and approved independent auditors for the UK, Ireland, Canada and Australia subsidiaries' financial audits and tax returns.

-The Governance and Nominating Committee met formally three times during 2018, and once to date in 2019.
+The Governance and Nominating Committee met formally three times during 2020, and once to date in 2021.
 The Governance and Nominating Committee takes the lead in developing and implementing policies that are intended to ensure that the Board of Directors will be appropriately constituted and organized to meet its fiduciary obligations to the Company and its stockholders, identify individuals qualified to become members of the Board of Directors, and develop and recommend to the Board of Directors a set of corporate governance principles applicable to the Company.
 During its meetings, after receiving the Company's routine compliance reports, the Governance and Nominating Committee reviewed compliance by UTMD and its personnel, including executive officers and directors, with applicable regulatory requirements as well as the Company's own compliance policies, and compared its established policies and procedures for compliance with current applicable laws and regulations, under the guidance of corporate counsel, as needed.